cmake-basis/BASIS/doc/quickstart.rst

 more modules or sub-projects, then builds those modules based on their dependencies.

-.. seealso:: See :ref:`HowToModularizeAProject` for usage instructions, :doc:`template` for a reference implementation, and :doc:`/standard/modules` for the design.
+.. seealso:: See :ref:`HowToModularizeAProject` for usage instructions,
+             :doc:`/standard/template` for a reference implementation,
+             and :doc:`/standard/modules` for the design.

 Create a Top Level Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~